Home > Techniques > Intermediate Sewing > How To Make Wave Tucks

-Before you start to panic, this technique does not require a bathing suit or a surfboard; all you need is your sewing machine… and a desire for style!
+Before you start to panic, this technique does not require a bathing suit or a surfboard; all you need is your sewing machine… and a desire for unique texture and style!
 We’ve shown you numerous ways to take fabric from flat to fancy: pleating, gathering, shirring, and pintucks to name just a few (see the full list at the end of this article).
 Although these are all traditional techniques, we work hard to give them a new twist by using exciting fabrics or finding new applications.
-And, just when you think you’ve seen it all, some ingenious soul develops a fresh approach to fabric manipulation.
-Today, we’re discussing a fairly new technique: wave tucks.
-These are not to be confused with wave pleats, which are a form of pleated draperies.
-The wave tuck starts as a modified pintuck, but quickly transforms into beautiful winding folds with just a few passes through your sewing machine.
-We use them next week, during our Michael Miller Cotton Couture series, to embellish a preppy handbag (the Fuschia and Tangerine tucks in the photo above are a little sneak peek).

-NOTE: You may have an optional foot for your sewing machine called a Pintuck foot.
+NOTE: You may have an optional foot for your sewing machine called a Pintucking foot.
 Do not use this for wave tucks; you need a large-sized tuck for the wave technique.
 Pintucks are small tucks in the fabric that can be corded for a more pronounced look.
-To learn more about pintucks, and other delicate embellishment options, check out the tutorial we did on Heirloom Sewing.
+To learn more about pintucks, and other delicate embellishment options, check out the tutorial we did on Basic Heirloom Sewing with a Sewing Machine.

 How to sew a basic wave tuck